furiko-io/docs/docs/guide/execution/jobconfig/sample-configuration.md

           default: Example User
           trimSpaces: true

   # Template for the Job to be created.
+For more info, see the Job sample configuration.
   template:
     # Any labels and annotations will be automatically added to downstream Jobs.
     metadata:
       annotations:
         annotations.furiko.io/job-group: "cool-jobs"
     spec:
-      task:
+      # Specifies maximum number of attempts for each task, defaults to 1.
+      maxAttempts: 3

+      # Optional delay between each task retry.
+      retryDelaySeconds: 10

-        # Optional duration in seconds for how long the task should be pending
+      # Optional duration in seconds for how long each task should be pending for
       # until it gets killed.
-        pendingTimeoutSeconds: 1800
+      taskPendingTimeoutSeconds: 1800

+      # The template for each task to be created by the Job.
+      taskTemplate:
-        # Define how the task should be created.
+        # Specify how to create the task as a Pod.
 This is just a PodTemplateSpec.
-        template:
+        pod:
           spec:
             containers:
               # Notice how we can use context variables and job options inside